Admissions, Recognition of Prior Learning

 Students, with English as a second language, articulating into the Masters program should achieve the following scores or above:

-The IELTS is recognised by 6000 institutions across 120 countries.
+The IELTS is recognized by 6,000 institutions across 120 countries.
 The IELTS’ nine (9) band score system grades scores consistently.
 It is secure, benchmarked and understood worldwide.
 Test materials are designed carefully so that every version of the test is of a comparable level of difficulty.

 The test centres are managed by the British Council, IDP: IELTS Australia or by independent organisations that meet strict standards of quality, security and customer service.